Fighting Corona according to Yoga – Understanding Asanas in Relation to Immune Defence

 During the current global epidemic, we would like to share an asana with you which helps you to boost your immune system and hence fight corona.

 Garudasana – The Immune System Booster

-The eagle has a very strong immune system and can easily digest poison without being harmed by it.
+The eagle has a very strong immune system that helps in fighting corona and can easily digest poison without being harmed by it.
 Did you know that the eagle can live up to 40 years?
 While most birds have a much shorter life, the eagle is very strong and its longevity is highly related to its strong immune system.
 A rooster is about the same size as an eagle but the rooster only lives 5-8 years.
 By adapting the eagle posture or Garudasana, we are adapting its strengths.
 But there are a few more physical and energetic reasons explained below.

 How else does Garudasana improve your immune system?